hyperledger/fabric-sdk-node/README.md

 In the project root folder:
 * `npm install` to install dependencies
 * `gulp cop` to copy common dependent modules from the `hfc` folder to the `hfc-cop` folder
-* `gulp watch` to set up watch that updates hfc-cop's shared dependencies from hfc/lib and updates installed hfc and hfc-cop modules in node_modules
+* `gulp watch` to set up watch that updates hfc-cop's shared dependencies from hfc/lib and updates installed hfc and hfc-cop modules in node_modules.
+This command does not return, so you should keep it running in a separate command window as you work on the code and test in another command window
-* `gulp doc` to generate API docs
+* optionally, `gulp doc` to generate API docs if you want to review the doc content
 * `npm test` to run the headless tests that do not require any additional set up

 The following tests require setting up a local blockchain network as the target.
 Because v1.0 is still in active development, you still need the vagrant environment to build the necessary Docker images needed to run the network.
 Follow the steps below to set it up.
+* You will need the COP server (new implementation of the member service) to run the tests.
+Because the COP project's build script does not yet produce a docker image, you'd need to run the COP server as a native process inside vagrant
+  * git clone the repository hyperledger/fabric-cop alongside your hyperledger/fabric project in your $GOPATH/src/github.com location
 * `cd fabric/devenv`
 * Open the file `Vagrantfile` and insert the following statement below the existing `config.vm.network` statements:
   * `  config.vm.network :forwarded_port, guest: 7056, host: 7056 # Openchain gRPC services`